-The team has listed a potential 17 adult females that may give birth this Fall, plus a few sub adults that may have matured and produce a first calf as well.

-With a total identified population of 135 dolphins the team could potentially document an 8-10% increase in our population this Fall.
+The team has listed a nearly 15 adult females that may give birth this Fall, plus a few sub adults that may have matured and produce a first calf as well.
+With a total identified population of 135 dolphins the team could potentially document an 8% increase in our population this Fall.

-The average number of identified dolphins per excursion this quarter is 15.
+The average number of identified dolphins per excursion this quarter is 17.5.
 Over the past 4 years each quarter has produced an average of 1-13 identified dolphins per trip.
-This is quite an unexpected increase, but the number of births indicate that more sightings will occur.
+This is a gradual increase from one quarter to another, but the number of births indicate that more sightings will occur.